Countering child marriage and FGM in Tanzania

 This project is focusing on high risk communities in Tanzania and is implemented by Plan International.
 It aims to reduce the incidence of harmful practices in Mara and Geita Region by empowering young girls and strengthening child protection.

 When they introduced the idea of abolishing FGM I was totally confused.
 At the beginning it was difficult to cope with the situation because I was thinking on how I can survive.
-But through Plan International and Child Dignity Forum, engagement with the District Government led to support in entrepreneurship and vocational training for incisors.
+But through Plan International and Child Dignity Forum, engagement with the District Government led to support in entrepreneurship and vocational training for incisors.- Loisi James, previously Incisor before attending a seminar on the effects of FGM

 Going through FGM and then becoming a peer educator, Ester's story